ICRAR/daliuge/docs/development/template_primer.rst

 #.
 The ``requirements.txt`` file contains a list of all required packages for testing the components.
 This will be used when executing ``pip install .``.
 #.
 The file ``setup.py`` is used when installing the component package using ``pip install .``.

+Now you are all set and can start coding.
+In the following sections we will describe how to develop a simple component in this environment and how to get your new components into the system.